Prudential Financial

 Prudential Financial, Inc. is an American financial services company whose subsidiaries provide insurance, retirement planning, investment management, and other products and services to both retail and institutional customers throughout the United States and in over 40 other countries.
 In 2019, Prudential was the largest insurance provider in the United States with $815.1 billion in total assets.
 The company is included in the Fortune Global 500 and Fortune 500 rankings.

 Logo

-The use of Prudential's symbol, the Rock of Gibraltar, began after an advertising agent passed Laurel Hill, a volcanic neck, in Secaucus, New Jersey, on a train in the 1890s.
-The related slogans "Get a Piece of the Rock" and "Strength of Gibraltar" are also still quite widely associated with Prudential, though current advertising uses neither of these.
-Through the years, the symbol went through various versions, but in 1989, a simplified pictogram symbol of the Rock of Gibraltar was adopted and has been used ever since.
-The logotype was updated with a proprietary font in 1996.
-The font, Prudential Roman, was designed by Doyald Young and John March, based on the Century font family.
+Prudential's symbol, the Rock of Gibraltar, originated in the 1890s after an advertising agent saw Laurel Hill, a volcanic neck, in Secaucus, New Jersey.
+The image became associated with the company's advertising slogans, including "Get a Piece of the Rock" and "Strength of Gibraltar".

+The symbol has been revised several times.
+A simplified pictogram version was adopted in 1989, and the logotype was updated in 1996 using a proprietary font, Prudential Roman, designed by Doyald Young and John March, based on the Century font family.

-In fact, in Jacksonville a two-ton piece of the Rock of Gibraltar was presented to the city and placed in the lobby of the Prudential Insurance Building in 1955.
+A two-ton piece of the Rock of Gibraltar was placed in the lobby of the Prudential Insurance Building in Jacksonville, Florida, in 1955.